 The 'Mountain City' and 'Fog City' located at the confluence of the Yangtze and Jialing Rivers.
 Known for its vertical urbanism, spicy hot pot, and dramatic karst landscapes ranging from the urban sprawl of Yuzhong to the natural wonders of Wulong.

-Chongqing FAQ
+Chongqing Travel FAQ

 Is Chongqing safe for solo travelers?